Triptychs by Francis Bacon: Heads

 After 1965 Bacon's focus generally narrowed, and he became obsessed with close-up portraiture.
 On the opening day of his first Tate retrospective, he received word that his former lover Peter Lacey had died; news that had a devastating impact on him personally, and led him to produce his first triptych in the style to his heads of the mid-1950s, which had brought him to wider attention.

-The 1962 Study for Three Heads opened a dramatically new arena for the artist and was followed by similar scaled triptychs for a series of works which can loosely be seen to be painted after his "Colony Room associates, including Dyer, Lucian Freud (for a period), Muriel Belcher and Henrietta Moraes.
+The 1962 Study for Three Heads opened a dramatically new arena for the artist and was followed by similarly scaled triptychs for a series of works which can loosely be seen to be painted after his "Colony Room associates, including Dyer, Lucian Freud (for a period), Muriel Belcher and Henrietta Moraes.
 From the 1970s, as the artist himself approached later life, associates and drinking friends began to die, lending many of the portraits an added urgency and poignancy.

 Voyeur

 In Triptych Inspired by T. S. Eliot's poem "Sweeney Agonistes", Bacon shows a couple erotically entwined in the right-hand panel, while a clothed male figure stands looking at them.
 The left-hand panel shows another couple, in full view, lying in Post-coital tristesse.
-Here Bacon is looking at the notion of voyeurism being an ideal prelude to participation; a notion held by his former lover Peter Lacy.
+Here, Bacon is looking at the notion of voyeurism as an ideal prelude to participation, a notion held by his former lover, Peter Lacy.
 The idea is revisited in both versions of Triptych - Studies from the Human Body (1970), and is informed by Henri Matisse's Red Studio of 1911.

-Bacon's triptychs show ten separate couples on beds, of which eight are erotically interacting, while in two others figures are shown sleeping side by side.
+Bacon's triptychs show ten separate couples on beds, of which eight are erotically interacting, while two other figures are shown sleeping side by side.